Jury in Trump hush money trial resumes deliberations after rehearing instructions, testimony

 The National Enquirer’s parent company, American Media Inc., eventually paid McDougal $150,000 for the rights to her story in an agreement that also included writing and other opportunities with its fitness magazine and other publications.

-The fourth item jurors requested is Pecker’s testimony about his decision in October 2016 to back out of an agreement to sell the rights to McDougal’s story to Trump through a company Cohen had established for the transaction, known as an “assignment of rights.”
+The fourth bit of testimony jurors requested was Pecker’s account about his decision in October 2016 to back out of an agreement to sell the rights to McDougal’s story to Trump through a company Cohen had established for the transaction, known as an “assignment of rights.”

 “I called Michael Cohen, and I said to him that the agreement, the assignment deal, is off.
 I am not going forward.
 It is a bad idea, and I want you to rip up the agreement,” Pecker testified.
 “He was very, very, angry.
 Very upset.
 Screaming, basically, at me.”